 Born with a sword in hand

-For more than four decades consistently one of the most creative designers in fashion, Vivienne Westwood clothed the nascent London punk scene, including the Sex Pistols and the New York Dolls.
+For more than four decades consistently one of the most creative designers in fashion, Vivienne Westwood clothed the nascent London and New York punk scenes, including the Sex Pistols and the New York Dolls.

 Westwood’s chart reflects the themes that have permeated her life: creativity, glamour, activism, and the power of rebellion.
 With the war goddess Eris on the South Node in Aries in the 3rd house of her chart, she may well have felt as if she were born with a sword in her hand.

-Her tremendous Aries energy—she also has Venus conjunct the Sun in Aries, along with Eros and Minerva in the sign—underlines the emphasis on a fighting spirit.
-A Moon conjunct activist Juno in Aries adds to the readiness to fight on behalf of the common good, while her Mars in Aquarius opposing an 8th house Pluto in Leo adds weight to the punch.
+Her tremendous Aries energy—she has Venus conjunct the Sun in Aries, along with Eros, Minerva, and the South Node in the sign—underlines the emphasis on a fighting spirit.
+A Moon conjunct activist Juno in Leo adds to the readiness to fight on behalf of the common good, while her Mars in Aquarius closely opposing an 8th house Pluto in Leo adds weight to the punch.

-But with Venus in the 3rd house of communication and with Mercury also there, in Pisces, her weapons will be words, communication—and her Libra Midheaven suggests a career in the arts, creating beauty.
+But with Venus in the 3rd house of communication and with Mercury also there, in Pisces, her weapons will be words, communication—and her Libra Midheaven reflects a career in the arts, creating beauty.

 All’s fair in love and war

 It’s not just any kind of beauty, though.
 Westwood makes art out of the outrageous.
 Where is this in her chart?
 In a striking conjunction, Westwood has Black Moon Lilith (BML) closely conjunct Aphrodite, which can act as a secondary Venus.
 Aphrodite here, as I see it, acts to beautify BML’s dark outsider power and rage—not tempering BML, necessarily, but making her a bit more palatable, more likely to be accepted.
 Indeed, there’s a sense in which Westwood has created beauty out of outsider rage.
-Ceres also trines BML, suggesting she’ll receive support for being, in some sense, a “bad” girl.
-Westwood’s natal Mars-Pluto opposition tightly squares the BML-Aphrodite conjunction, adding to its explosive power.
+Ceres also trines BML, suggesting she’ll receive support for being, in some sense, a “bad girl.”
+Westwood’s natal Mars-Pluto opposition tightly squares this BML-Aphrodite conjunction, adding to the opposition’s explosive power.